 Still need convincing?
 A first-hand account in AARP online details what a few minutes of regular meditation have done for one fellow navigating the eddies of aging.
 The author, journalist Bill Stump, cites a number of benefits, saying that his emotions “no longer drag me around like a dog on a leash.”

 For those dealing with the dying experience or loss of a loved one, see our article on Can Meditation Help Deal with Tragedy and Death.
 Also see our companion article Best Meditation Techniques for Seniors.

 Taking 20 minutes of your day to sit still and meditate can work wonders for you too.
 Potential results include better focus, enhanced calmness, less stress, and improved sleep.
 You’re also likely to be happier and more mentally alert.
 Wondering how to begin meditating?
-You’ll find everything you need to get you started and keep you going in our Mindworks: Guided Meditation App… whatever your age.
+You’ll find everything you need to get you started and keep you going in our Mindworks Meditation Courses… whatever your age.